 The Methodist building

-Although we have been worshipping together for a while, we are making slow progress in agreeing the details of combining in one premises, so from 29 September, there will be a morning service at each church at 10:30am on most Sundays.
+Although we have been worshipping together for a while, we are making slow progress in agreeing the details of combining in one premises, so at present, there will be a morning service at each church at 10:30am on most Sundays.
 We will worship together at least once per month, one church as guests of the other:

 If you find yourself at the wrong place, do not fear – both are on Kents Bank Road, only 3 minutes walk apart.